This post contains affiliate links, which means that I may receive a small commission if you book through my links, at no extra cost to you.

 Instead of parking at the Rockefeller Preserve Trailhead and doing the easier flat loop hike around the lake, I recommend starting your hike at Death Canyon Trailhead for a bit more of a challenge (and a less-crowded trail).

-From here, you will continue down some switchbacks and keep left until you pop out at a nice little beach at the shore of the lake:
+The trail will bring you up to the Phelps Lake Overlook first.
+From here, you will continue down some switchbacks and keep left until you pop out at a nice little beach at the shore of the lake.

 Keep on going another half mile or so from here until you reach the jumping rock.
 As you get closer, you’ll start to hear people scream as they jump off.
 The water is cold, but the jump is awesome!